 These Advanced Crochet Stitches provide you with a large collection of different levels of difficulties and techniques that you might have never seen before.
-This is your last spot you’ll ever need to go to find an Ultimate list for them all – all with photos and video tutorials.
+This is the last spot you’ll ever need to go to find an Ultimate list for them all – all with photos and video tutorials.

 When you first learned how to crochet, you probably felt very inspired, motivated, but also overwhelmed.
 There are so many crochet stitches and techniques that you can learn that it can be challenging to figure out how to learn it all and create some kind of sense of peace.

 This collection of Advanced Crochet Stitches is organized and will be your go to place to find new crochet stitches or techniques to learn.
-I will update this list as I create new tutorial that you’ll find helpful and inspiring for your next project.
-And if I find an amazing new stitch that another amazing designer has a tutorial I will share here as well.
+I will update this list as I create a new tutorial that you’ll find helpful and inspiring for your next project.
+And if I find an amazing new stitch that another amazing designer has a tutorial I will share it here as well.

 Advanced Crochet Stitches using Single Crochet